 Do you know when your parents will need some additional care?
 They aren’t likely to tell you that they need help.

 If your loved one is having trouble with their memory, don’t automatically assume that it’s dementia.
 For them to be diagnosed with dementia they should display at least two types of impairment that drastically interfere with their daily life.

 As a caregiver, it’s important to care for yourself as well as for your loved one.
-Follow these five key tips to improve the quality of care.
+Follow these six key tips to improve the quality of care.

 This Mother’s Day, why not choose a theme oriented around your mother’s passion and run with it all day long?